 If the student elects to have a Formal Hearing, he/she must do so in writing, designating the choice of forum from one of the following types:

 Either option will provide the student the opportunity to have a Formal Hearing process review his/her case.
 This process again determines whether a violation of the Student Code of Conduct occurred.

-The student may appeal the Formal Hearing process decision in writing within five class days of the date of the letter describing the decision.
+The student may appeal the Formal Hearing process decision in writing within five business days of the date of the letter describing the decision.
 The appeal is written to the Dean for Students.